aws-samples/aws-glue-samples/utilities/Hive_metastore_migration/README.md

 ### Introduction

-These scripts let you migrate metadata between a Hive metastore and the AWS Glue Data Catalog.
-You can migrate in three different directions:
+The provided scripts migrate metadata between Hive metastore and AWS Glue Data Catalog.
+The following scenarios are supported.

- - From Hive to AWS Glue
- - From AWS Glue to Hive
- - From one AWS Glue Data Catalog to another

-There are two modes of migration:

- - Direct migration
- - Migration using Amazon S3 as an intermediary

-#### Hive Metastore to AWS Glue
+#### Hive Metastore to an AWS Glue Data Catalog

  - **Direct Migration**: Set up an AWS Glue ETL job which extracts metadata from your Hive metastore (MySQL) and loads it into your AWS Glue Data Catalog.
-This method uses an AWS Glue connection to the Hive metastore as a JDBC source.
+This method requires an AWS Glue connection to the Hive metastore as a JDBC source.
 An ETL script is provided to extract metadata from the Hive metastore and write it to AWS Glue Data Catalog.

+ - **Migration using Amazon S3 Objects**: Two ETL jobs are used.
+The first job extracts your database, table, and partition metadata from your Hive metastore into Amazon S3.
+   This job can be run either as an AWS Glue job or on a cluster with Spark installed.
- - **Migration through Amazon S3**: Extract your database, table, and partition objects from your Hive metastore into Amazon S3 objects.
-Then set up an AWS Glue ETL job using the script provided here to load the metadata from S3 into the AWS Glue Data Catalog.
+   The second is an AWS Glue job that loads the metadata from S3 into the AWS Glue Data Catalog.

-#### AWS Glue to Hive Metastore
+#### AWS Glue Data Catalog to Hive Metastore

- - **Direct Migration**: A single job extracts metadata from specified databases in AWS Glue Data Catalog and loads it into a Hive metastore.
-This job is run on the AWS Glue console, and requires an AWS Glue connection to the Hive metastore as a JDBC source.
+ - **Direct Migration**: An ETL job extracts metadata from specified databases in the AWS Glue Data Catalog and loads it into a Hive metastore.
+This job is run by AWS Glue, and requires an AWS Glue connection to the Hive metastore as a JDBC source.
- - **Migration through Amazon S3**: Two AWS Glue jobs are used.
-The first extracts metadata from specified databases in AWS Glue Data Catalog and loads them into S3.
-The second loads data from S3 into the Hive Metastore.
-The first job is run on AWS Glue Console.
-The second can be run either on the AWS Glue Console or on a cluster with Spark installed.
+ - **Migration using Amazon S3 Objects**: Two ETL jobs are used.
+The first is an AWS Glue job that extracts metadata from specified databases in the AWS Glue Data Catalog and then writes it as S3 objects.
+   The second job loads the S3 objects into a Hive Metastore.
+The second job can be run either as an AWS Glue job or on a cluster with Spark installed.

-#### AWS Glue to AWS Glue
+#### AWS Glue Data Catalog to another AWS Glue Data Catalog

-- **Migration through Amazon S3**: Two jobs are run on the AWS Glue console.
-The first extracts metadata from specified databases in an AWS Glue Data Catalog and loads them into S3.
+- **Migration using Amazon S3 Objects**: Two AWS Glue jobs ETL jobs are run.
+The first extracts metadata from specified databases in an AWS Glue Data Catalog and loads it into S3.
 The second loads data from S3 into an AWS Glue Data Catalog.
 This is the only way to migrate between Data Catalogs in different accounts.
-It combines the workflow for AWS Glue to Hive through S3 with the workflow for Hive to AWS Glue through S3.
+It combines the workflow for AWS Glue to Hive using S3 with the workflow for Hive to AWS Glue using S3.

 #### Limitations

-There are some limitations to what the migration scripts can do currently:

  - Only databases, tables and partitions can be migrated.
 Other entities such as column statistics, privileges, roles, functions, and transactions cannot be migrated.

  - The script only supports a Hive metastore stored in a MySQL-compatible JDBC source.
-   Other Hive metastore database engines such as PostgreSQL are not supported.
+   Other Hive metastore database engines such as PostgreSQL are not supported yet.

- - There is no isolation guarantee, which means that if Hive is doing concurrent modifications to the metastore while the migration job is running, inconsistent data can be introduced in AWS Glue Data Catalog.
+ - There is no isolation guarantee, which means that if Hive is doing concurrent modifications to the metastore while the migration job is running, inconsistent metadata can be introduced into the AWS Glue Data Catalog.

  - There is no streaming support.
 Hive metastore migration is done as a batch job.

  - If there is a naming conflict with existing objects in the target Data Catalog, then the existing data is overwritten by the new data.

-#### Prerequisites

- - Your account must have access to AWS Glue.

- - Your Hive metastore must reside in a MySQL database accessible to AWS Glue.
+ - Your Hive metastore must reside in a MySQL database accessible by AWS Glue.
    Currently, AWS Glue is able to connect to the JDBC data sources in a VPC subnet, such as RDS, EMR local Hive metastore, or a self-managed database on EC2.
-   If your Hive metastore is not directly accessible to AWS Glue, then you must use Amazon S3 as intermediate staging area for migration.
+   If your Hive metastore is not directly accessible by AWS Glue, then you must use Amazon S3 as intermediate staging area for migration.

 ## Instructions